schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/diagram/diagram-readme.md

 3. Run `diagram.cmd` (or `diagram.sh` on Unix)

 ## How to Experiment
 1. Try using grep options to include certain tables.
-For example, try using a command-line option of `-grepcolumns=.*\\.AUTHOR.*`
+For example, try using a command-line option of `--grep-columns=.*\\.AUTHOR.*`
 2. Try controlling display of foreign-key names, column ordinal numbers, and schema names by setting the following properties in the SchemaCrawler configuration file, `config/schemacrawler.config.properties`.